exercism/cpp/concepts/headers/about.md

 }
 ```

-Projects might use layouts that are combinations of those layouts and there is a lot of discussion what might be the best fit for each use case.
+Projects might use combinations of those layouts and there is a lot of discussion what might be the best fit for each use case.

 ## Include Guards via pragma once